| 2015 |

 | 2023 |

-Cyclin O (CCNO) interacts with CDK13 (identified by co-immunoprecipitation) and promotes cancer cell proliferation signaling activation; CDK13 inhibitor effectively inhibits the oncological effect of CCNO overexpression. |
+Cyclin O (CCNO) interacts with CDK13 (by co-immunoprecipitation) and promotes proliferation signaling activation in lung adenocarcinoma; a CDK13 inhibitor abrogates the oncological effect of CCNO overexpression. |

-Co-immunoprecipitation, western blot, CDK13 inhibitor treatment, xenograft model |
+Co-immunoprecipitation, Western blot, CDK13 inhibitor treatment, xenograft model |

 Journal of thoracic disease |